top of page

 Frederick Matthias Alexander

-FM Alexander (1869-1955) was born in Australia.
-He was a passionate reciter who was threatened with occupational disability due to chronic hoarseness - which led him to develop his "technique".
-FM Alexander understood pain and dysfunction as signals of an organism that was disturbed in its autonomous functioning.
-His method aims to re-establish holistic functioning.
-It has a preventative, curative and progressive element.
+F.M.
+Alexander (1869-1955) was born in Australia.
+He was a passionate reciter who was threatened with occupational disability due to chronic hoarseness, which led him to develop his ‘technique’.

 Consciousness